yairm210/Unciv/docs/uniques.md

 #### Provides [amount] [resource]
 Example: "Provides [20] [Iron]"

-Applicable to: Building, Improvement
+Applicable to: Improvement, Building

 #### Unbuildable
-Applicable to: Building, Unit
+Applicable to: Unit, Building

 #### Cannot be purchased
-Applicable to: Building, Unit
+Applicable to: Unit, Building

 #### Can be purchased with [stat] [cityFilter]
 Example: "Can be purchased with [Culture] [in all cities]"

-Applicable to: Building, Unit
+Applicable to: Unit, Building

 #### Can be purchased for [amount] [stat] [cityFilter]
 Example: "Can be purchased for [20] [Culture] [in all cities]"

-Applicable to: Building, Unit
+Applicable to: Unit, Building

 #### Limited to [amount] per Civilization
 Example: "Limited to [20] per Civilization"